zzzz76/cs-notes/作业/网络/HttpSniffer.md

-Then, we designed the program flow chart.
+Then, we designed the flow chart for sniffer program

 ![image-20211008033916234](image-20211008033916234.png)

-### 3. Logical explanations block by block in detail
+#### 3. Logical explanations block by block in detail

 The most important part of the whole process is the use of libpcap, using the documentation given to develop our own Http header sniffer.